forthy42/net2o/wiki/squid.md

 Fiat money requires an intermediary (banks) to distribute the money handed out by the central bank; this gives a lot of power to the banks.
-Crypto currencies, which don't require banks, could lift that bane, but they way they are constructed now, they just create a new one.
+Crypto currencies, which don't require banks, could lift that bane, but they way they are constructed now, they just create a new, worse one.

 And finally, in the age of information, copyright and concepts like “work for hire” (i.e. the copyright is handed over as part of an